 Figure 2: Architecture overview 6 Architecture overview The program architecture can be divided into three parts: SQUID interface, measurement project and user interface.
-The program will also communicate with the SQUID hardware and local file system.
+The program will communicate with the SQUID hardware and local file system.
 A graphical representation of the architecture can be seen in Figure 2.
 SQUID interface is responsible for controlling the hardware in an orderly manner.
 It will provide high- and low-level controls for using the hardware.
 Communication with the hardware is done via COM ports.
 The SQUID interface will hide the protocol-level commands from the programmer and prevent illegal use of the hardware.
 Measurement project is responsible for managing the project information, measurement sequence and measurement data.
 It will recieve commands from the user interface and notify the UI when the state of the project changes.
 It will send commands to the SQUID interface, recieve measurement data and save it.
 When the internal data of the project changes, the copy on the local file system will be automatically synchronized after a short delay (1 second or less).
 User interface is responsible for communicating with the user of the program.
 It will update itself whenever the state of the measurement project is changed.
 It will send commands from the user to the program.
 7 External interfaces Interfaces to existing software and hardware.
 7.1 Existing program The existing software for using the SQUID is "2G Enterprises Data Acquisition".
 We have access to the source code for version 2.99.3 of the program.
-From the old source code we will reuse basically only the SerialIO component.
-We will build an interface for communicating with the SQUID hardware by using Java and JNI (Java Native Interface).
+From the old source code we will reuse basically only the SerialIO component and build an interface for communicating with the SQUID hardware by using Java and JNI (Java Native Interface).
 7.2 Hardware control protocols The SQUID consists of three independent units: - Automated Sample Handler System (MODEL 2G800) - Automatic Sample Degaussing System (MODEL 2G600) - Superconducting Rock Magnetometer (MODEL 755R or 760R) Automated Sample Handler System controls the movement and rotation of the sample holder.
 Its protocol is described in the appendices.
 Automatic Sample Degaussing System controls the demagnetizer.
 Its protocol is described in the appendices.
 Superconducting Rock Magnetometer reads the measurements from the magnetometer.
 Its protocol is described in the appendices.
-8 Validation In validation it is shown that program meets requirements set by user.
-Project documents are validated in reviews.
-Program code is validated by testing.
-In reviews it will be established that requirement document and design document are in line with user requirements and will lead to production of program which meets these requirements.
-Testing shows that program actually works as specified by design document.
+8 Validation In validation it is being checked that a product meets the requirements set for it.
+Sometimes the requirements have priorities and only the most important requirements are demanded.
+In document reviews, held between the client and the project team, it will be established that the requirements document and the design document are in line with user requirements and will lead to the production of a program which meets these requirements.
+Testing shows that the program actually works as specified by the design document.
+Finally the finished product will be checked against this requirements document.